Nigeria

 Renewables

-Based on IRENA estimates, Nigeria has only installed 21 MW of renewable capacity between 2015 and 2022, mostly solar PV, since either plan was adopted (IRENA, 2023a).
-The Economic Sustainability Plan, Nigeria’s short-term economic plan following COVID-19, includes measures to install solar power in five million homes by 2023 (Economic Sustinability Committee, 2020).
-There is little information on progress towards this target.
-Initial funding was announced in 2021 and in March 2023, the Rural Electrification Agency was working to attract further investment (Akande, 2022; Shetty, 2023).
+The Economic Sustainability Plan includes measures to install solar power in five million homes by 2023, though there is little information on progress towards this target.
+Initial funding was announced in 2021, and in March 2023, the Rural Electrification Agency was working to attract further investment to connect underserved areas to the grid (Akande, 2022; Shetty, 2023).

 Oil & gas production